Sunbearian/tv-show-tracker/README.md

 - Updated the site visually and worked more on the CSS to be good for mobile as well.

 - Worked on adding authorisation to the API end points on the backend server.
 Took a little while to workout how Auth0 handles tokens and getting them silently when the user logins.
 Battled through and got the end points locked down requiring a user to be authenticated to get access to the end points.

+- Wanted to learn to use Tailwind, installed and updated all the CSS using tailwind and removing all the css component files.